VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-PaymentDetails contains details for the specified payment method
+PaymentDetails contains details for the specified payment method.

 #### type PaymentDetailsAddress